subtle-byte/ghloc/README.md

-# GitHub Lines Of Code
+# ghloc (GitHub Lines Of Code)

-It is just for fun project for counting the number of non-empty lines of code in any public Github repository.
+It is just for fun project for counting the number of non-empty lines of code in a project.

+It can work in 2 modes:
+* As server for getting info about any public Github repository.
+* As console utility for getting info about current directory.

+## Server mode

 The idea is simple: you make a request to the API in the format `/<username>/<repository>/<branch>` (or just `/<username>/<repository>` (the branch `master` or `main` will be used if any exists)) and you get the response with human-readable JSON.